elansparsons/simon-parsons/README.md

 Always allow the option to not have video on/not show up to social events.
 I'm a solid introvert, so I have to really consider where I use my energy -- can't always spend it worrying about what my hair is doing in social situations.

 # Other useful or fun info about me
-I'm learning Mandarin Chinese for important tea reasons, so C-dramas and pop music from China and Taiwan are my jam right now.
+- I'm learning Mandarin Chinese for important tea reasons, so C-dramas and pop music from China and Taiwan are my jam right now.
-I love Pride & Prejudice, I’m a watcher of many Twitch streams, vegan, I get fiery about injustice.
+- I love Pride & Prejudice, I’m a watcher of many Twitch streams, I've been vegan for 10 years, I get fiery about injustice.
-I dig listening to podcasts about social issues (and surprising history, like with You’re Wrong About) while walking the dog.
+- I dig listening to podcasts about social issues (and surprising history, like with You’re Wrong About) while walking the dog.
-I have a million and one skills: juggling, knitting, painting, martial arts, etc.
+- I have a million and one skills: juggling, knitting, painting, martial arts, etc.